ziaq/check-is-honeypot/README.md

 - check on honeypot and proxy calls another contracts
 - other useful information

-For telegram here is an short set of information depending on the result of the check:
+For telegram here is an short set of information depending on the result of the checking:

 ![Screenshot](./images/screenshot.jpg)